Declan446/Boot_Locker/README.md

 # Boot Locker

-**About** I have based my project on a webapp that sells Soccer and Rugby boots.I plan to create a clear , easy and well structured web application so that Soccer and Rugby enthusiast can find the perfect pair of boots.
+**About** I have based my project on a webapp that sells Football boots.I plan to create a clear , easy and well structured web application so that Foootball enthusiast can find the perfect pair of boots.

 **Personal Reasons For Creating This Web Application**
 * Trying to find the perfect pair of boots was a long and tedious task when i was younger.
 Going from shop to shop with my father and not